 When you feel like you don’t have control over the major events in your life, always remember you have control over the things that surround your space – literally.
 This means having control over how clean your house is, how organized your drawers are, if you eat healthy, how much money you spend, how often you see family and friends, etc.

 The little things add up and can also help you feel like you’re regaining control of your life and reduce stress along the way.
+This is a great place to start if you want to learn how to get your life back on track.

 5. Define Your Purpose

 Redefining or identifying your purpose is a root that must be planted within you.
+This, in fact, is the core of building your motivation.

 6. Assess Your Time Management